angelderonda/secureCloud/README.md

 ```python
 python register.py
 ```

-The script will ask you for your username, password and groups to which you want to belong.
-Then, it will generate a new user and store it in `users.pkl` file.
+The script will ask you for your username and password and it will make a request to the server to create yout specified user.
+The information of all users is stored in `users.pkl` file.

 #### Client script